 Mature Student - Supplementary Application FormRead the information about how to apply as a mature student, then select the link below to complete the TCD Supplementary Application Form for mature students.

 - Engineering, 5 Year(s) Full Time, Closing Date: 30/JUN/2016

 Advanced Entry ApplicationsRead the information about how to apply for Advanced Entry, then select the link below to apply.

 What is Computer engineering?

 The impact of computer engineering has been more significant and more pervasive than that of many other disciplines.
-The mobile phone, the Internet and games consoles are all products that were not even imagined 30 years ago, but have now been realised by the ingenuity of computer engineers.
+The smart phone, tablet computers, the Internet and games consoles are all products that were not even imagined 30 years ago, but have now been realised by the ingenuity of computer engineers.

 Computer engineers may design computer hardware, write computer programs, integrate the various sub-systems together or do all three.
-Computer engineers need good management skills and good people skills as they often get quickly promoted to project management positions.
+They need good people skills as they often get quickly promoted to management positions.

 What will you study?

 Third year courses cover:

 - Computer Networks